ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Pre-Establishment Phase {#pre-establishment}

-The Pre-Establishment phase allows applications to specify properties for the Connections that they are about to make, or to query the API about potential Connections they could make.
+The pre-establishment phase allows applications to specify properties for the Connections that they are about to make, or to query the API about potential Connections they could make.